-The marsh, the shore, the tide at high and low, and all the mysterious wonder of these long-legged backwater waders…there they are: tall, blue-gray, knees bending backwards, the gait so slow, so careful, proceeding with such great precision.
+The marsh, the shore, the tide at high and low, and all the mysterious wonder of these long-legged backwater waders…there they are: tall, blue-gray, knees bending backwards, the gait so slow, so careful, proceeding with such precision.

 The Heron stares long, peering into the water’s edge, waiting for a flick or flash of silver, then tilts, spears, vanishes within the marsh grass.
 Lunch swallowed whole in the blink of an eye.